huang12211/Medical_Device_System_Designer/README.md

 if it is not running, then run:
 > brew services start postgresql

-once running, access teh PostgreSQL command line:
+once running, access the PostgreSQL command line:
 > psql -U postgres

+To start the server locally with live TailwindCSS updates, in one terminal, run the following to start the tailwind watcher:
+> python meddevmate/tailwind_watcher.py

+Simultaneously in a separate terminal, run the following to launch the website:
+> python manage.py runserver